-- 3.1.
-Charities, CIOs, community and voluntary groups, clubs, and not for profit organisations are eligible to apply for funding.
-School Parent Teacher Associations, Friends of groups, religious bodies and health charities can apply for funding which evidence programmes or projects that benefit the wider community. - 3.2.
-Applications will not be accepted from private businesses, for-profit organisations where funding would contravene local government Subsidy Control or any other legislation, Statutory bodies or political parties, or from religious bodies where the money will be used primarily for religious purposes or religious buildings or facilities. - 3.3.
-Advice on completing the application forms will be available from the Voluntary Sector Network.
+- 1. Charities, CIOs, community and voluntary groups, clubs, and not for profit organisations are eligible to apply for funding.
+School Parent Teacher Associations, Friends of groups, religious bodies and health charities can apply for funding which evidence programmes or projects that benefit the wider community. - 2.
+Applications will not be accepted for or on behalf of individuals , private businesses, forprofit organisations where funding would contravene local government Subsidy Control or any other legislation, Statutory bodies or political parties, or from religious bodies where the money will be used primarily for religious purposes or religious buildings or facilities. - Advice on completing the application forms will be available from the Voluntary Sector Network.
 Forms will be available through the Council's website or on request from the clerk.
-The Council will endeavour to advertise the availability of grants as widely as possible, including through the local Voluntary Sector Network. - 3.4.
+The Council will endeavour to advertise the availability of grants as widely as possible, including through the local Voluntary Sector Network. - 4.
 Subsequent applications from the same organisation will not be entertained until the previous ones have been determined.